DWU CONSULTING — AI RESEARCH

 Capacity Growth and Passenger Forecast

 Airline guidance on ASM growth informs airport passenger growth projections.
-If an airline's earnings call states "we expect ASM growth of 4% in 2025," and that airline accounts for 25% of the airport's capacity, the airport can forecast 1% system passenger growth from that carrier (0.25 × 0.04).
+If an airline's earnings call states "we expect ASM growth of 4% in 2025," and that airline accounts for 25% of the airport's capacity, the airport may forecast 1% system passenger growth from that carrier (0.25 × 0.04, assuming constant load factor and no leakage).
 By aggregating guidance across all major partners, airports build bottom-up passenger forecasts.

 Revenue Decomposition: Passenger, Cargo, Loyalty, Other

-Modern airline revenue is increasingly diversified beyond ticket sales.
+Airline revenue extends beyond ticket sales.
 Understanding the revenue mix is essential for assessing airline profitability and business model shifts.

-Loyalty program revenue (frequent flyer miles sold to credit card companies) has become a major profit driver.
+Loyalty program revenue (frequent flyer miles sold to credit card companies) has become generated $6+ billion annually for United (SEC 10-K, FY2024).
 United's loyalty business, for example, generates $6+ billion annually and carries margins above 40%.
 As this revenue grows faster than ticket sales, airline profitability becomes less dependent on capacity and more dependent on ancillary monetization.

 Post-COVID, cargo revenue has normalized but remains elevated above 2019 levels.
-Airlines continue to invest in cargo-specific equipment and operations, recognizing cargo as a profitable revenue stream.
+Airlines continue to invest in cargo-specific equipment and operations; Sustained strategic focus

 Understanding Cost Dynamics: A Cost Walk Analysis

 Earnings reports often include a "cost walk" or waterfall showing how total costs changed from prior year quarter.
-A typical cost walk might look like:
+Illustrative cost walk (hypothetical example based on patterns in United Q4 2024 10-Q):

 A cost walk reveals where cost pressures come from.
 In the hypothetical example above, labor and fuel account for $350M of $450M cost growth (78%), indicating that airlines have limited control over these two major cost drivers.
-Airports should note that labor and fuel costs are outside the airport's purview; the $50M airport rent increase is the airport's direct contribution to cost inflation, which airlines will resist in rate negotiations.
+One consideration: airport rents contributed $50M (3–6% of costs per SEC 10-Q medians), a factor in carrier negotiations.
+Airports may note labor/fuel as non-airport costs;

 Forward Booking Trends and Demand Signals

 Airlines often provide forward booking data in earnings calls: "bookings for Q1 2025 are tracking 2% above prior year at this point in the booking curve."
-Forward bookings are leading indicators of demand strength.
-Strong forward bookings suggest airlines can increase capacity or prices without demand risk; weak forward bookings suggest caution.
+Forward bookings are early indicators of demand trends.
+Historically, strong forward bookings have preceded periods of capacity or price increases, while weak forward bookings have preceded more cautious capacity planning (per BTS T-100 and SEC 10-Q commentary, 2019–2024).

 Early Warning Indicators: How to Spot Airline Distress in Earnings